Get travel and medical insurance

-When travelling outside of Ireland, you should take more than one means of payment with you (cash, debit card, credit card).
+When travelling outside of Ireland, travellers should take more than one means of payment (cash, debit card, credit card).
 Visitors to Greece should be aware of the possibility that banking services – including credit card processing and servicing of ATMs – throughout Greece could potentially become limited at short notice.
 At present Irish visitors should be able to use ATMs as normal as long as the ATM has been replenished.
 Credit/debit cards are not widely acceptable as a form of payment on many Greek islands.
-Make sure you have enough money in cash to cover the duration of your stay, emergencies, unforeseen circumstances and any unexpected delays, alongside appropriate security precautions against theft.
+Visitors should have enough money in cash to cover the duration of the stay, emergencies, unforeseen circumstances and any unexpected delays, alongside appropriate security precautions against theft.

 Visitors should be aware that shortages of some essential supplies are being reported, including medical supplies.
 Make sure you have sufficient medical supplies (including prescription medicines) for the duration of your stay and any unforeseen delays.